 Pastor Benjamin now holds prayer sessions and patient ministry at New Hope Hospital, in an effort to be a blessing to the local population.
 It is our hope that through these relationships, those who are sick and in need might find comfort in the message of hope.
 Your support of this ministry will go towards procurement of Haitian Creole Bibles, transportation to and from the hospital and other ministry opportunities, as well as support for pressing needs in the community as identified by Pastor Benjamin.

 Haitian Choir Support

 Dr. Eugene Maklin devotes every waking moment of his life to serving his Haitian people and providing them with constant medical care and attention, whether it be at a clinic or driving to a remote area in need.
-He has always dreamed of building and managing his own hospital, so when Haiti’s Ministry of Public Health and Population approached him in 2013 about this exact opportunity, he immediately took action.
-The hospital will one day serve more than 250,000 Haitians in an area that has never had access to medical care.
+He had always dreamt of building and managing his own hospital, so when Haiti’s Ministry of Public Health and Population approached him in 2013 about this exact opportunity, he immediately took action.
+The hospital groundbreaking occurred in October 2016 and Dr. Maklin now has the privilege of serving more than 250,000 Haitians in an area that has never had access to medical care.

 Espwa assisted in the construction of the hospital, but now supports Dr. Maklin in his most pressing needs.
 This includes providing medications and medical supplies for the hospital, sending equipment to make hospital wings fully operational, and serving alongside the good doctor during medical missions.
 We look forward to our ongoing relationship with New Hope Hospital as it blesses so many in need.